-Marines of Capt Robert H. Barrow's Company A, 1st Battalion, 1st Marines, move into Yongdung-po.
-Although the town seemed empty and dead, they carefully searched each building and side street but failed to uncover a flicker of enemy resistance.
+Marines of Capt Robert H. Barrow's Company A, 1st each building and side street but failed to uncover a flicker Battalion, 1st Marines, move into Yongdung-po.
+Although of enemy resistance. the town seemed empty and dead, they carefully searched